2. Main Functions of NetCrafter

 PDF |

-Portable Document Format, ideal for sharing and printing |
+Portable Document Format — best for sharing and printing |

 JPG |

-Image file of high-quality resolution |
+Image file with high-quality resolution |

 PNG |